-5. Security Considerations
+6. Security Considerations

 This document itself does not address any security considerations.
-However, it is worth noting that a codec implementation (for both an encoder and a decoder) should cover the worst case of computational complexity, memory bandwidth, and physical memory size (e.g., for decoded pictures used as references).
-Otherwise, it can be considered as a security vulnerability and lead to denial-of-service (DoS) in the case of attacks.
+However, it is worth noting that a codec implementation (for both an encoder and a decoder) should take into consideration the worst-case computational complexity, memory bandwidth, and physical memory size needed to processes the potentially untrusted input (e.g., the decoded pictures used as references).